Job Search Mistakes to Avoid in 2020

 If you’re interested in applying for an open position, taking the time to personalize your message to the hiring manager will go a long way.
 Try to find the hiring authority’s contact information, and be sure to reference how you found out about the position – whether it be from the company website, social media, or word of mouth.

 Before submitting your resume, ask yourself: how can you benefit the company?
 Personalizing your resume to the job description and aligning your core values to the company will help you stand out from applicants who practice quantity over quality.

 >>> Read More: Six Steps to Spruce Up Your Resume

 Mistake #2: Adding too much uncommon jargon in your resume and LinkedIn profile.

 Previously, candidates could submit resumes through a company’s job portal and be fairly confident that their resume would be seen by someone.
-Since the advent of Applicant Tracking Systems (ATS), most resumes submitted through company’s job portals never reach a hiring manager.
-The ATS screens submitted resumes for key words that match the job description of the vacant position.
+Since the advent of Applicant Tracking Systems (ATS), most resumes submitted through the company’s job portals never reach a hiring manager.
+The ATS screens submitted resumes for keywords that match the job description of the vacant position.